ruby-sapporo/sapporo.rubykaigi.org/2012/_schedule/README.md

 This directory is for managing the timetable data for [Sappro RubyKaigi 2012][sprk2012].

-If there is an error or revision required for your presentation, please change the master data and issue a pull request.
+If there is an error or revision required for your presentation, please change the master data and issue a pull request (Commit only your .yml file.
+Do not include generated htmls).
 Once merged, it will be reflected on [Sappro RubyKaigi 2012][sprk2012].

 The master data can be found under `2012/_schedule/presentations/`, where it is under a file with the same number as the presentation [pull request][sprk2012-cfp].